Modjular/boringAI/docs/index.md

   Through the mountain!
   Secret, secret, secret, secret tunnel!"
 ```
-*(Eisen et al.)*
+*- Eisen, Zach T, Mae Whitman, Jack DeSena, Dante Basco, Dee B. Baker, Mako, and Melendy Britt.
+Avatar, the Last Airbender. , 2015.*

+### The Problem Space
 Our AI, Steve, has to dig a tunnel to reach his lover, but wants to get to the end as fast as possible using his limited amount of tools.

-- Eisen, Zach T, Mae Whitman, Jack DeSena, Dante Basco, Dee B. Baker, Mako, and Melendy Britt.
-Avatar, the Last Airbender. , 2015.
+He will have to learn which tools dig the fastest through dirt and stone
 Check out our source code here: https://github.com/Modjular/boringAI

 Reports: